Breastfeeding can be a challenge for working moms. Read everything you need to know about pumping at work and maintaining your supply.

 - Hands-free pumping bra.
 This was one of those “How did I live without this before?” purchases.
 I used to rely on my nursing tops or bras to keep the pumps in place, but this hands-free bra is much more convenient.

 - Breast pads.
-These will help you avoid possible leaks when you’re not pumping.
+These can help you avoid possible leaks when you’re not pumping.

 - A breastfeeding cover.
 Bring a breastfeeding cover or a large receiving blanket.
 You never know if someone might accidentally walk in, or if you have to share the room with another mom.